How to shave your balls

 First of all, congratulations on making it this far with your sack (hopefully) still in-tact - give yourself a pat on the back.

 Dry off by patting yourself down with a clean towel.
 Don’t rub as this can cause irritation.
-Finish off by applying a generous amount of alcohol-free moisturiser (like kåre).
+Finish by applying a generous amount of alcohol-free moisturiser (like kåre).
 Again, the gentler the formulation the better, as to avoid any unwanted stinging.

 If you’re new to the scrotum-shaving game, the chances are you’ll experience some itching after the first few times.
-As annoying as this can be, it's totally normal, and moisturiser can help provide some relief.
+As annoying as this can be, it's totally normal, and moisturiser should help provide some relief.

 And that’s a wrap.
 You’re now the proud owner of a pair of silky smooth balls.
 Let them hang with pride.